aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-vsto/code-comparison-for-common-features/remove-all-comments-from-documents/_index.md

 ﻿---
-title: Remove All Comments from Documents – Aspose.Words for .NET
+title: Remove All Comments from Documents
+second_title: Aspose.Words for .NET
 articleTitle: Remove All Comments from Documents
 linktitle: Remove All Comments from Documents
 description: "Remove all comments from a document easily and fast instead of using VSTO in C#."